What is the best blood pressure monitor you should use ?

 One of the most useful and practical things that an older adult should have in their home is a good blood pressure (BP) monitor.
 BP measurements are an incredibly useful tool when it comes to assessing an older person’s health and well-being.

-Best Blood Pressure Monitor 2019 can help in the following ways:
+The Best Blood Pressure Monitor 2020 can help in the following ways:

 Checking for any serious illness.
 If an older person isn’t feeling well, changes in BP and / or pulse rate can help a doctor or nurse decide how likely it is that a serious illness is at hand.